 Maintaining a refined index in search engines, especially Google, is critical to surviving (and ideally benefiting from) Google’s regular quality-related updates.
-It’s not the only factor, but it’s an important factor in ensuring that Google deems your site to be “high quality” (assuming the rest of your content is quality; not duplicated with external websites, not having obvious spelling and grammatical issues, not lacking depth or completeness, and not having poor engagement).
+It’s not the only factor, but it’s important to ensure that Google deems your site to be “high quality” (assuming the rest of your content is quality; not duplicated with external websites, not having obvious spelling and grammatical issues, not lacking depth or completeness, not outdated, and not having poor engagement).
 Furthermore, cleaning up your index bloat is often easier than the page-by-page approach that is needed to improve other low-quality pages that you may want to keep indexed in Google and other search engines.
 For this reason, it’s a good starting point at the onset of optimizing a site.

 When I do content audits and tech audits, I always look for index bloat (in Google, especially).
 Fixing it lays the foundation for future content improvements that you will make and new content that you will add.
 Think of how a garden needs nutrient-rich soil and occasional pruning for future vegetation to prosper.
 You need to improve the quality of your foundation before new content and existing content improvements can have maximum organic search impact (and weather the storm of algorithm updates).

 Index bloat is when a search engine has a notable amount of additional URLs indexed than are included in your sitemap, assuming your sitemap is an accurate list of quality, indexable URLs on your site.
 In other words, it’s when your site has too many URLs indexed (that shouldn’t be).

 - Filter/Facet URLs – This URL type is most commonly found on eCommerce sites.
 They simply reorganize or filter the content shown on the page, for example.
 In eCommerce SEO, it’s important that these URLs be kept out of search engine indexes as they do not provide unique (content) value to search engine indexes.